|

 Caution should be used to make contact with only the largest two knuckles on the punching hand.
 The fist should become an extension of the entire body.In essence, reverse punch, when properly performed, generates power and energy beginning at the ground.
 This energy passes through the legs, hips, chest, shoulder, arm, and fist.

 Likewise, upon impact, the energy cycle is reversed back through the body to the floor.
 It is important to recognize that Newton's Law of Motion is applicable in this technique.
 Energy that is delivered to the target can be somewhat dispersed, but there will be some equal and opposite reaction as well.
 The body should be prepared to accept this energy return.In summary, reverse punch should be an anatomically correct technique.
 Through total analysis of reverse punch, it is easily seen that Master Funakoshi's hypothesis is correct.
-The body as a whole will generate more power than utilizing one body part alone.
-Synchronization of the human body requires countless hours of training, and with close attention being paid to the details of each technique.

 Anatomical dynamics and body alignment are required to allow the body to form a solid mass, thus allowing maximum power to the point of impact.
 All martial artists should recognize that training the human body to work in harmony is essential to development of the reverse punch.